We’re always open to answering questions

 Is your meat non-GMO?

 Yes!
-While the hogs and cattle may have been fed grains that contain gluten or soy, their digestive systems take care of that.
+While the hogs may have been fed grains that contain gluten or soy, their digestive systems take care of that.
 You’re left with meat that has no traces of gluten or soy whatsoever.

 Is your meat gluten-free?